-During the second and third years (third year only in the case of shared appointments) of service, Artists-ir -0.5" Residence and Writers-in-Residence will be evaluated according to the principles and procedures described in the Faculty Handbook, Part One, Article VIII (Evaluation of Faculty for Continued Service and Advancement) Formatted: Indent: Left: 0.25", Right: -0.5" RankReappointment), Section DA (Reappointment), number 1 (Reappointment of Full-Time Tenure-Track and Library Faculty to Professorial Ranks), except as noted below.
+During the second and third years (third year only in the case of shared appointments) of service, Artists-in-Residence and Writers-in-Residence will be evaluated according to the principles and procedures described in the Faculty Handbook, Part One, Article VIII (Evaluation of Faculty for Continued Service and Advancement in Rank), Section D (Reappointment), number 1 (Reappointment of Full-Time Tenure-Track and Library Faculty to Professorial Ranks), except as noted below.
 In this process, each department shall follow its established procedures to evaluate candidates for reappointment.
-The Chair will file these procedures with the advance of the evaluation.
+The Chair will file these procedures with the Dean of the Faculty/Vice President for Academic Affairs and make them available to the candidate well in advance of the evaluation.
 These procedures must be in accordance with the principles of academic freedom and must ensure that the standards for continued service are considered.